biocore/wol/protocols/tree_building.md

 ### 2. Sequence alignment

 #### 2.1.
 Per-gene alignment
+UPP was run with all sequences but fragments are used for the backbone.
+Sequences with length L < 0.34\*M or L > 1.33\*M, where M is the median length of all the sequences, are detected as fragments and not included in the backbone.

 ```
 run_upp.py -s seqfile.fa -B 100000 -M -1 -T 0.66 -m amino